 Since everyone is used to messaging channels, employees feel they are speaking in a natural and comfortable environment.

 90% of all messages are read within 3 minutes of receiving it.
-This type of engagement can only be dreamed about in a intranet, app or email channel.
+This type of engagement can only be dreamed of in an intranet, app or email channel.

 To get your creative juices flowing on how you could implement a chatbot internal communications strategy, here are some potential use cases: